 Interest payments are made on a monthly basis.
-However, you should note that the advertised rates (currently 5.0% for 3 year loan terms and 6.5% for 5 year loan) are based on an assumption of consistent reinvestment of interest and capital repayments.
+However, you should note that the advertised rates (currently 5.0% for the ‘Flexible’ account and 6.5% for the ‘Growth’ account) are based on an assumption of consistent reinvestment of interest and capital repayments.

 How long is my money tied in when I invest in Lending Works?

-As mentioned above; you can choose to lend your money for terms of 3 or 5 years.
-However, at any point in time (provided there is sufficient investor demand to take over your lending), funds can be withdrawn for a fee of 0.6%.
+The underlying loans are typically offered for terms of between 3 and 5 years.
+However, at any point in time (provided there is sufficient investor demand to take over your lending), funds can be withdrawn subject to the aforementioned fees.